 Since 2011, the gap in spending on open and closed systems has gradually increased.
 This year, vapers are anticipated to spend two times more on open systems compared with closed systems.

 Separate research carried out by Ernest and Young surveyed vapers in the UK, France, Germany, Poland, Italy, Russia and South Korea.

-The business analysts found that the e-liquid market is being driven by consumer demand for ever more extensive range of flavors and nicotine strengths.
+The business analysts found that the e-liquid market is being driven by consumer demand for ever more extensive range of flavours and nicotine strengths.

-In a snapshot of the market, they report that 16% of e-cigarette users choose nicotine-free e-liquid, 28% choose tobacco flavors, 23% choose fruity flavors and 20% choose botanicals.
+In a snapshot of the market, they report that 16% of e-cigarette users choose nicotine-free e-liquid, 28% choose tobacco flavours, 23% choose fruity flavours and 20% choose botanicals.